 “In the guise of” is probably the expression the NPR interviewer was reaching for.

 Worded both as “in the guise of” and “under the guise of,” the expression means “an assumed appearance or pretense.”
 The expression can be used to mean simply “dressed as” or “disguised as”; for example, one might go to a costume party “in the guise of Cinderella.”
 More often, the pretense is intended to deceive:

 If Tyranny and Oppression come to this land, it will be in the guise of fighting a foreign enemy. –James Madison

 Mr. Fox befriended Jemima Puddle Duck in the guise of a friendly neighbor.

 Urban Shield … exists under the guise of fighting terrorism and “disaster preparedness” in heavily-populated areas.

 Protestors stormed a McDonald’s franchise … demanding justice for an employee they say was fired under the guise of feeding the homeless, but was really let go for political reasons.

-1 Response to “Auspices and Guises”
+1 thought on “Auspices and Guises”

 Yeah, that’s pretty basic bad vocabulary and demonstrates even more (as if it’s needed) the extent to which NPR should not be held up as a high standard by anyone.
 I don’t know where that idea ever came from, and I especially don’t understand why it has survived.
 Nowhere are you more likely to hear affected and uneducated mispronunciations and poor word choice.
 NPR is horrible.